-During the quarter, Banyan continued to focus on the road and powerline accessible AurMac Project with the release of an updated Mineral Resource Estimate on May 24, 2023 (see AurMac Project above).
+During the year, Banyan continued to focus on the road and powerline accessible AurMac Project with the release of an updated Mineral Resource Estimate on May 24, 2023 (see AurMac Project above).

-In addition, the Corporation has spent approximately \$5 million on exploration during the quarter as a 25,000 metre ("m") drill program on the AurMac Project commenced on March 6, 2023 with core going through the onsite prep lab and results beginning to arrive post quarter end.
+In addition, the Corporation has spent approximately \$12.5 million on exploration during the year as the Company finished off a 50,000 metre ("m") drill program during the first quarter and commenced a 25,000 m drill program on the AurMac Project on March 6, 2023 and concluding in August with results arriving through the year end.

-As well as the Phase I 25,000 m ongoing drill program, the Company has been carrying out extensive soil sampling on the AurMac Project and the nearby Nitra Property, and environmental baseline work and metallurgical studies with Forte Analytical LLC on the AurMac Project.
+As well as the 25,000 m drill program, the Company has been carried out extensive soil sampling on the AurMac Project and the nearby Nitra Property, and environmental baseline work and metallurgical studies with Forte Analytical LLC on the AurMac Project.